 Money obtained through criminal actions is filthy, and money laundering cleans it up by making it appear as if it originated from a respectable source.
-Criminals wash unlawful cash by dividing them into little sums and passing them through sophisticated banking processes such as a maze to conceal the true source of those small sums to launder money.
+Criminals wash unlawful cash by dividing it into little sums and passing them through sophisticated banking processes such as a maze to conceal the true source of those small sums.

 What is terrorist financing?

 This type of illegal financing involves the transfer of funds within or between jurisdictions.
 This can be accomplished through formal financial market channels as well as unregulated methods like cash couriers.
-There is a striking link between terrorist financing and money laundering in both circumstances, because efforts are undertaken to conceal the true source of the cash.
+There is a striking link between terrorist financing and money laundering in both circumstances because efforts are made to conceal the true source of the cash.
 Furthermore, the methods for doing so are identical.

-The ATF Standards are based on many factors.
-To begin with, they demand that countries take legal measures covering all the elements stipulated in theнTerrorist Financing Convention, which will ensure that the crime of financing terrorism is punished as a separate crime, and in this context, it puts into practice the mechanisms to convey the requirements of the UNSC resolutions issued by repeating the requirements of international documents concluded or issued in this field.
+The FATF standards are based on many factors.
+To begin with, they demand that countries take legal measures covering all the elements stipulated in the Terrorist Financing Convention, which will ensure that the crime of financing terrorism is punished as a separate crime.
+In this context, it puts into practice the mechanisms to convey the requirements of the UNSC resolutions issued by repeating the requirements of international documents concluded or issued in this field.
 There are also greater requirements for the private sector to put in place preventive measures, mirroring the measures put in place to combat money laundering.
 Specific standards are created based on the features of terrorism financing and the concrete measures to be taken in relation to non-profit organizations.

-MONEYVAL, besides to the FATF, is involved in worldwide anti-terrorist financing initiatives.
-In this sense, it conducts horizontal research on specific issues to improve understanding of the actions taken at the national level, identify potential obstacles, and assess the suitability of the application of FATF Standards by its Member States and regions.
+MONEYVAL, besides the FATF, is involved in worldwide anti-terrorist financing initiatives.
+In this sense, it conducts horizontal research on specific issues to improve understanding of the actions taken at the national level, identify potential obstacles, and assess the suitability of the application of FATF Standards by its member states and regions.

 Terrorist Financing vs. Money Laundering: What's the Difference?